-This lecture series examines in chronological order the development of architecture and urban planning across the ages.
-We will analyze the driving forces and factors that have determined the cultural change in both the production and the interpretation of the relationship between architecture and the city.
-Buildings will be addressed as components of the broader urban system and the latter will be interpreted in its intertwining with the territorial structure.
-This module addresses the fundamental changes in architecture and the city from Early Modern Times and Enlightenment up to early Modernism around 1900.
-The focus is on the deep socio-cultural, economic and ecological consequences of industrialization and capitalist production on the modern conceptions of the disciplines of architecture and urban planning.
+This lecture series, the first of two consecutive modules, examines in chronological order the development of architecture and urban planning across the ages.
+We will tackle the task of analyzing the driving forces and factors that have determined the cultural change in both the production and the interpretation of architecture and the city.
+The goal is to describe these changes and to understand their historical logic.
+Buildings will be addressed as components of the broader city system and the latter will be interpreted in its intertwining with the territorial structure.
+The lectures in Architecture and Urban History 1 are devoted to the beginnings of architecture and city planning with particular focus to their development from Antiquity to the Early Modern Period.
+The lecture is accompanied by exercises in which the students dedicate themselves to historical building analysis of selected examples in their particular urban and territorial context.